 Bacchus, Caravaggio – My favourite deity.
-Bacchus (Dionysus if you’re feeling Greek) is the God of wine, of drunken madness, and also of theatre.
+Bacchus (Dionysus if you’re feeling Greek) is the God of wine, of drunken madness, and also of theatre (because we all know what actors are like).
 Caravaggio has painted Bacchus in such a human way that some art historians believe this is actually a self-portrait.
 Whatever the case, he’d be on my top ten list of party guests if he were real.

 Adoration of the Magi, Gentile da Fabriano – This altarpiece is as huge as it is famous, and you could easily spend an hour gazing at all of its intricacies.
 It depicts the three Kings/Magi bestowing gifts of gold, frankincense, and myrrh on the little baby Jesus who appreciatively (also hilariously) strokes one King’s head.
 The expressions on the faces of the crowd and animals that have come to join the party are incredible.
 See if you can find the giggling horse and the man who looks tremendously stoned.

 Venus of Urbino, Titian – Babe alert.
 Titian’s Venus of Urbino again depicts our good friend, the goddess Venus.
 If you’re thinking Venus looks like a bit of a provocative minx, you’re on to something.
 Titian used his good friend Angela da Moro, a famed Venetian courtesan, as the model.